 Jeanne has been building language models since before it was cool.

-Outside of work, she reads widely across behavioural economics, climate, and misinformation and writes occasionally when something is worth saying.
+Outside of work, she reads widely across behavioural economics, climate change, and misinformation and writes occasionally when something is worth saying.

 Originally from Cape Town, Jeanne now lives in London with her husband and two Bengal cats, Eira and Kinzy.